adjacentlink/emane-guide/guide/site/applications.md

-   Radio model XML configuration parameters specified within the `<mac>` component will be overridden by the same configuration parameters, if present, within *NEM* XML or the emulator platform XML, if present.
+   Radio model XML configuration parameters specified within the `<mac>` component will be overridden by the same configuration parameters within *NEM* XML or the emulator platform XML, if present.

    The below radio model XML configuration for `node-1` in the `rfpipe-01` example illustrates the available configuration